yashas-hm/ASL-Gesture-Sensing/README.md

 ![MediaPipe](https://raw.githubusercontent.com/google/mediapipe/master/docs/images/mediapipe_small.png)

 ## Project Description
-This video uses mediapipe to detect hands, pose and face to predict actions and gestures.
-The porject takes 30 frames, 30 times for a single action.
+This Project uses mediapipe to detect hands, pose and face to predict actions and gestures.
+The project takes 30 frames, 30 times for a single action.
 I have used an Sequntial Model with LTSM and Dense Layers.<br>
 This Project can also be used for people that sign, to explain themselves to the people who do not understand sign language.<br>

 ## Screenshots